manoharan-lab/holopy/docs/source/users/infer_tutorial.rst

 investigating here, you would probably have some best guess and uncertainty about the size and index of your particle, obtained from the supplier or from prior work with the particle.
 We will guess radius to be 0.5 microns (with 50 nm error) and refractive index to be 1.5 (with 0.1 error).
-We also need to provided a prior for the position of the sphere.
+We also need to provide a prior for the position of the sphere.
-We can use a :func:`.hough` transform to get a pretty good guess of where the particle is in x and y, but it is difficul to determine where it is in z.
+We can use a :func:`.hough` transform to get a pretty good guess of where the particle is in x and y, but it is difficult to determine where it is in z.

 ..  note::
     One trick to get a better estimate of z position is to numerically propagate the hologram backwards in space